mirfanmcs/product-service/README.md

 ### Network Policy for the Container to Container Networking
 To setup network access of product service call to product price service run the following command:
+`cf allow-access product-service product-price-service --protocol tcp --port 8080` or `cf add-network-policy product-service --destination-app product-price-service --protocol tcp --port 8080`

+To remove the policy run the following command:
-`cf allow-access product-service product-price-service --protocol tcp --port 8080` To run this command, you need to have the Cf CLI Network Plugin installed.
+`cf remove-network-policy product-service --destination-app product-price-service --protocol tcp --port 8080`

+To run this command, you need to have the Cf CLI Network Plugin installed.

 ### Push the application